iterative/dvc.org/content/docs/command-reference/status.md

   value set (see `--always-changed` option in `dvc run`).

 - _changed deps_ or _changed outs_ means that there are changes in dependencies
-  or outputs tracked by the stage in `dvc.lock` or `.dvc` file.
+  or outputs tracked by the stage or `.dvc` file.
 Depending on the use case, commands like `dvc commit`, `dvc repro`, or `dvc run` can be used to update the file.
 Possible states are:

   - _new_: An <abbr>output</abbr> is found in the <abbr>workspace</abbr>, but
     there is no corresponding file hash saved in the `dvc.lock` or `.dvc` file